rkelson/metadata-asset-tracking-tool/metadata/boundaries/municipal_boundaries.md

 ### What is the purpose of the dataset?

 Municipal boundary data are used in a variety of sectors, including city planning, real estate, and public services.
-In addition to displaying the extent of current municipalities, you can find a map of recent annexations and disconnections on our [blog](https://www.arcgis.com/home/webmap/viewer.html?webmap=c5ab7e0fcd514f1a9db6b8dad55bba63).
-Municipal data can help the public see where [annexations](https://gis.utah.gov/blog/2023-01-30-municipal-boundaries-final-update-for-2022/) have occurred in the past and where [new cities and towns](https://gis.utah.gov/blog/2018-09-04-newest-city-added-to-state-and-municipal-boundary-updates-for-third-quarter-2018/) have been established in Utah.
+Municipal data can also help the public see where [annexations](https://gis.utah.gov/blog/2023-01-30-municipal-boundaries-final-update-for-2022/) have occurred in the past and where [new cities and towns](https://gis.utah.gov/blog/2018-09-04-newest-city-added-to-state-and-municipal-boundary-updates-for-third-quarter-2018/) have been established in Utah.
+You can find a map of recent annexations and disconnections on our [blog](https://www.arcgis.com/home/webmap/viewer.html?webmap=c5ab7e0fcd514f1a9db6b8dad55bba63).

 ### What does the dataset represent?

-This dataset does not represent exact legal boundaries, rather, it contains a set of polygon boundaries used for general geospatial purposes that conforms to logical and administrative rules (e.g. no two cities or redevelopment areas may cover the same geographic extent).
+This dataset does not represent exact legal boundaries, rather, it contains a set of polygon boundaries used for general geospatial purposes that conform to logical and administrative rules (e.g. no two cities or redevelopment areas may cover the same geographic extent).

 ### How was the dataset created?